-Sports megastore Decathlon has earned a solid reputation for delivering great value budget bikes under the B’Twin brand name – we named the Triban 500 SE our Budget Bike of the Year for 2014/15 and the Triban 540 our Sub-£1,000 Bike of the Year 2016-17.
-But there is more to the firm’s offering than that.
-As well as other versions of the Triban, the various setups of the Van Rysel range also cater for those looking for superior performance.
+Sports megastore Decathlon has earned a solid reputation for delivering great value budget bikes, but there is more to the firm’s offering than that.
+As well as the super-popular Triban models, the Van Rysel range caters for those looking for superior performance.

 Seemingly overlapping price ranges for different-named bikes can make life confusing, particularly when you throw in the occasional whopping great discount for an end-of-the-line model.
 Fortunately, Decathlon usually (but not always) abides by the time-honoured naming convention of ‘bigger number, better bike,’ so this can give you a general idea of the hierarchy.